4 Common Mistakes People Make Selling Probate Real Estate (And How to Avoid Them)

 Real estate disclosure laws set rules for what you have to tell buyers about a home before they follow through on the deal.
 Laws are a mixed bag from state to state, but most states, in some shape or form, require sellers and their agents to disclose any “material defects” about a home upfront in writing.

-On a regular home sale, disclosures are tricky area in many cases best navigated with the help of an attorney or at least an experienced real estate agent.
-When it comes to probate real estate, however, it gets even murkier: personal estate representatives in some states may be exempt from filling out their locale’s real estate disclosures form.
+On a regular home sale, disclosures are a tricky area, and in many cases are best navigated with the help of an attorney or at least an experienced real estate agent.
+When it comes to probate real estate, however, it gets even murkier: Personal estate representatives in some states may be exempt from filling out their locale’s real estate disclosures form.

 This is because if the seller of the home didn’t occupy the property before the sale, some personal knowledge disclosures won’t apply as he or she can’t be expected to know anything about the property.

-However, failure to disclose can still haunt you down the line in the form of litigation if you haven’t navigated the law’s nuances to a T.
+However, failing to disclose could come back to haunt you later in the form of legal action if you haven’t meticulously navigated the intricacies of the law.

 “Everybody that I’ve ever dealt with that ever had any potential hint of issues or trouble, it’s because they didn’t tell me about a problem until it was almost too late,” Wages said.
 “Then we had to scramble to figure out how we protect them so they’re not going to have an issue a couple years down the road before the statute of limitations expires.”